jwharm/flatpak-gradle-generator/README.md

 each project.

 ### Requirements
-The plugin has been tested with Gradle 8.3, 8.4, 8.6, 8.7, 8.9 and 8.13.
-The
-published jar is built with Java 17.
+The plugin has been tested with Gradle 8.13.
+The published jar is built with Java 17.